IMDb: Copyright, vandalism and error issues

 Volunteers who contribute content to the database technically retain copyright on their contributions, but the compilation of the content becomes the exclusive property of IMDb with the full right to copy, modify, and sublicense it, and they are verified before posting.
 However, credit is not given on specific title or filmography pages to the contributor(s) who have provided information.
 Conversely, a credited text entry, such as a plot summary, may be corrected for content, grammar, sentence structure, perceived omission or error, by other contributors without having to add their names as co-authors.
 Due to the time required for processing submitted data or text before it is displayed, IMDb is different from user-contributed projects like Discogs, or OpenStreetMap, or Wikipedia, in that contributors cannot add, delete, or modify the data or text on impulse, and the manipulation of data is controlled by IMDb technology and salaried staff.

 IMDb has been subject to deliberate additions of false information; in 2012 a spokesperson said: "We make it easy for users and professionals to update much of our content, which is why we have an 'edit page'.
 The data that is submitted goes through a series of consistency checks before it goes live.
 Given the sheer volume of the information, occasional mistakes are inevitable, and, when reported, they are promptly fixed.
 We always welcome corrections."

 The Java Movie Database (JMDB) is reportedly creating an IMDb_Error.log file that lists all the errors found while processing the IMDb plain text files.
-A Wiki alternative to IMDb is Open Media Database whose content is also contributed by users but licensed under a Creative Commons license (CC BY) and the GFDL.
+A Wiki alternative to IMDb is Open Media Database the content of which is also contributed by users but licensed under a Creative Commons license (CC BY) and the GFDL.
 Since 2007, IMDb has been experimenting with wiki-programmed sections for complete film synopses, parental guides, and FAQs about titles as determined by (and answered by) individual contributors.